• Advertise

 How much is a BIAB manicure?

-BIAB nails are at the same price point as gel or shellac, in most cases, and will set you back between €40 and €50.
+BIAB nails are mostly around the same price point as gel or shellac and will usually set you back between €40 and €50.
 Many salons offer refills for €35 to €45, and soak-offs for €20.
 Thankfully, you won’t need to soak off every time you fancy a change.

 Where to get BIAB nails done